 Allegations against staff, carers and volunteers

 An important safeguarding update regarding LADO procedures.
 For full details please see allegations against staff, carers and volunteers on the Derby and Derbyshire Safeguarding Children's Partnership website.

 Child protection policy and safeguarding procedures approved by the DDSCP for Derbyshire Ofsted registered early years and childcare providers

 If you have a child protection, safeguarding or early help concern regarding a child in Derbyshire please contact the local council via the appropriate web information or contact numbers.
 If your concerns are regarding a child who lives in a neighbouring council please visit the appropriate council's website.

 Model policies have been designed by Derbyshire’s Early Years Improvement Service for Ofsted registered childcare providers in Derbyshire.
 The policies have been approved by the Derby and Derbyshire Safeguarding Children Partnership (DDSCP).
-Please note that these documents have been updated to reflect the new Inspecting safeguarding in early years, education and skills effective from Monday 2 September 2019 and all changes have been highlighted.
+Please note that these documents have been updated to reflect the new Keeping Children Safe In Education- for schools and colleges 2020 effective from 1st September 2020 and all changes are in red.
 These policies are for guidance only and must be adapted to fit each individual setting's circumstances.
 Your policy should be reviewed at least every 12 months.